Captain Beefheart: Later life and death

 After his retirement from music, Van Vliet rarely appeared in public.
 He lived near Trinidad, California, with his wife Janet.
 By the early 1990s, his multiple sclerosis had advanced to the point where he was using a wheelchair.

 One of Van Vliet's last public appearances was in the 1993 short documentary Some Yo Yo Stuff by filmmaker Anton Corbijn, described as an "observation of his observations".
-Around 13 minutes long and shot entirely in black and white, with an appearance by David Lynch, the film showed a noticeably weakened and dysarthric Van Vliet at home, reading poetry, and philosophically discussing his life, environment, music and art.
+Around 13 minutes long and shot entirely in black and white, with an appearance by David Lynch, the film showed a noticeably weakened and dysarthric Van Vliet at home, reading poetry and discussing his life, environment, music and art.
 In 2000, he appeared on Gary Lucas's album Improve the Shining Hour and Moris Tepper's Moth to Mouth, and spoke on Tepper's 2004 song "Ricochet Man" from the album Head Off.
 He is credited for naming Tepper's 2010 album A Singer Named Shotgun Throat.

-Van Vliet supported environmental issues and causes, particularly those concerned with the welfare of animals; he referred to Earth as "God's Golfball".
+Van Vliet supported environmental issues and causes, particularly those concerned with the welfare of animals.
 In 2003 he was heard on the compilation album Where We Live: Stand for What You Stand On: A Benefit CD for EarthJustice, singing a version of "Happy Birthday to You" retitled "Happy Earthday".
 The track lasts 34 seconds and was recorded over the telephone.

 Van Vliet died at a hospital in Arcata, California, on Friday, December 17, 2010, of complications from multiple sclerosis.
 Tom Waits and Kathleen Brennan commented on his death, saying he was "Wondrous, secret ... and profound, he was a diviner of the highest order."

-On the day of his death, Dweezil Zappa dedicated the song "Willie the Pimp" to Beefheart at the "Zappa Plays Zappa" show at the Beacon Theatre, while Jeff Bridges exclaimed "Rest in peace, Captain Beefheart!" at the conclusion of the December 18, 2010, episode of Saturday Night Live.
+On the day of his death, Dweezil Zappa dedicated the song "Willie the Pimp" to Beefheart at the "Zappa Plays Zappa" show at the Beacon Theatre, while actor Jeff Bridges stated "Rest in peace, Captain Beefheart!" at the conclusion of the December 18, 2010, episode of Saturday Night Live.